RCW 64.90 is WUCIOA

 on governance requirements. 📢

-Coming to pre-existing communities as of January 1, 2028
+Coming to pre-existing communities on January 1, 2028

 WHAT'S CHANGING for Pre-WUCIOA COMMUNITIES?

-We've prepared a non-exhaustive list of major requirements imposed by WUCIOA (RCW 64.90) that does not exist and/or exist with the same level of prescription in RCW 64.32, RCW 64.34 and RCW 64.38.
-The necessity of of a restatement becomes clear as you consider these changes together PLUS the 30+ requirements introduced by SB5796 (see below).
+We've prepared a non-exhaustive list of major requirements imposed by WUCIOA (RCW 64.90) that do not exist and/or exist with less precision / prescription in RCW 64.32, RCW 64.34 and RCW 64.38.
+The benefits of a restatement become clear as you consider these changes PLUS the 30+ NEW requirements introduced by SB5796 (see below).
 Click to expand each section below. 👇⏬

 BOARD BASICS